Draft Regional Plans for Review & Comment

 DCA's Rules for Regional Planning and Rules for Regionally Important Resources provide for review and comment on regional plans by interested parties.
 If you would like to review these documents click on the links below.
 If you would like to comment during the review period, please EMAIL our office.
 In the subject line of the message, please include the name of the Regional Commission and the plan upon which you'd like to comment.

-Our office has received the following regional plan updates for official DCA review and the review period will end October 16, 2020.
+Our office has received the following regional plans for official DCA review and the review period will close August 4, 2023.

-- River Valley Regional Commission - Regional Plan Annual Implementation Program Report
+- Coastal Georgia Regional Commission - Regional Plan Annual Implementation Program Report

 THANK YOU FOR PARTICIPATING IN OUR REVIEW PROCESS.